MicrosoftDocs/azure-dev-docs/articles/ai/includes/redeploy-procedure-chat.md

     azd env set OPENAI_HOST azure_custom
     ```

-1. Add the following environment variable, substituting `<CONTAINER_APP_URL>` for the URL from the previous section.
+1. Add the following environment variable.
+Substitute `<CONTAINER_APP_URL>` for the URL from the previous section.
 This action tells the chat app's backend what the value is of the custom URL for the Azure OpenAI request.

     ```bash
     azd env set AZURE_OPENAI_CUSTOM_URL <CONTAINER_APP_URL>